johannesvollmer/exrs/README.md

 #### SIMD tests (Intel SDE)

-The DWA inverse-DCT has SIMD kernels (AVX2 and SSE2) that are selected at runtime via [`pulp`](https://crates.io/crates/pulp), mirroring OpenEXR's own cpuid dispatch.
+The DWA DCT/IDCT code has SIMD kernels (AVX2 and SSE2) that are selected at runtime via [`pulp`](https://crates.io/crates/pulp), mirroring OpenEXR's own cpuid dispatch.
 Each tier has its own feature-gated integration test: